Problem Description

 After sorting by end time: [[1, 2], [1, 3], [2, 3], [3, 4]]

-• We start with the first interval [1, 2] and set prev_end to 2.
+- We start with the first interval

-• We continue this process for the remaining intervals and return the result.
+[1, 3].
+Since the start time1is less thanprev_end, we increment the result by1. - We continue this process for the remaining intervals and return the result.

 The final result is 1, which is the minimum number of intervals to remove to make the rest of the intervals non-overlapping.